We have 14 questions and we want answers!

 Thing you hate doing the most?

-Invite five famous people for dinner, past or present - who and why?
+If you could have 5 famous people for dinner past or present who and why?

-If the world was ending in 2014, what would you do differently?
+If you knew the world was ending in 2014, what would you do differently?

 If you could witness any event past, present or future, what would it be and why?